 What digital marketing channels are your competitors using?

 - The digital marketing channels used by competitors will vary depending on their industry and ideal customer.
-Some common channels include social media, content and email marketing, search engine optimization (SEO), pay-per-click (PPC) advertising, and influencer marketing.
-It’s important to research and analyze competitors’ strategies to gain insights and identify opportunities for improvement in your own online marketing agenda.
+Some common channels include social media, content, email marketing, search engine optimization (SEO), pay-per-click (PPC) advertising, and influencer marketing.
+Researching and analyzing competitors’ strategies is important to gain insights and identify improvement opportunities in your online marketing agenda.